bridgem/CoolClock/README.md

 CoolClock - An analogue clock for your website
 ==============================================

-This is my fork of CoolClock, a customisable JavaScript analogue clock.
+CoolClock is a customisable JavaScript analogue clock originally created by Simon Baird and enhanced by Pantelis Panayiotou.

+Forked primarily to add timezone support which follows Daylight Saving Time changes.

 ![World Clock](coolclock.png).